-DL: Knock-outs are a limited risk CFD which has an in-built mechanism to limit how much a trader can potentially lose on each trade.
-When price hits a certain loss level for each knock-out trade, the trade will automatically close the position.
+DL: Knock-outs are a limited risk CFD that has an in-built mechanism to limit how much a trader can potentially lose on each trade.
+When the price hits a certain loss level for each knock-out trade, the trade will automatically close the position.

 In the case of IG’s Knock-Out product, based on the above, an Investor/Trader can open a position of the underlying instrument by:

 - buying a ‘BULL Knock-Out’ if they think the price is going to rise higher / stay bullish

 - buying a ‘BEAR Knock-Out’ if they think the price is going to drop lower / stay bearish

 DNS: Could you give us an example of how this works?

 We first start by choosing the underlying instrument with which we want to trade.
 We will use EUR/USD as an example.

 We can open the Knock-Out menu by the selection menu on the left-hand side.
 Clicking on the “Knock-Outs” tab will open a long list of FX, Indices or Commodity counters.
 For this example, we have selected the EUR/USD KO.